Scientific Computation Platform for Geophysical Geodesy

 The Stokes boundary value problem requires that there are no masses outside the geoid, and the terrain masses should be compressed into the geoid under the condition of keeping the disturbing geopotentials unchanging outside the Earth surface.
 PAGravf4.5 believes that there is some a way to compress the terrain masses that the disturbing geopotential between ground and geoid are equal to the analytical continuation value of the disturbing geopotential outside the Earth surface, thereby the corresponding geoidal height is the analytical continuation solution of the geoid.

 Various terrain effect on gravity disturbances and that on height anomalies computed by PAGravf4.5 satisfy the Hotine integral formula.
 For example, the terrain Helmert condensation effect on gravity disturbances (direct effects) and that on height anomalies (indirect effects) satisfy the Hotine integral formula.
-Therefore, no matter whether you choose the local terrain effect, terrain Helmert condensation, or residual terrain effect, the regional geoid refined by PAGravf4.5 programs with the terrain effect remove-restore scheme is the analytical continuation solution of the geoid.
+Therefore, no matter whether you choose the local terrain effect, terrain Helmert condensation or residual terrain effect, the regional geoid refined by PAGravf4.5 programs with the terrain effect remove-restore scheme is the analytical continuation solution of the geoid.

 Obviously, the geoidal height determined from satellite gravity field or directly calculated from a global geopotential coefficients model are all the analytical continuation solution of the geoid.
-Maintaining the uniqueness of the geoid solution, PAGravf4.5 can deeply integrate satellite gravity, geopotential coefficient model and regional gravity field data, and then theoretically strictly approach the gravity field and geoid.
+Maintaining the uniqueness of the geoid, PAGravf4.5 can deeply integrate satellite gravity, geopotential coefficient model and regional gravity field data, and then theoretically strictly approach the gravity field and geoid.

 ✋ Classification and solution of gravity field boundary value problem

 Most of the direct geodetic observations are based on the plumb line and level surface namely the natural coordinate system.
-For the sake of convenience, PAGravf4.5 divides the external boundary value problem into Stokes problem and Molodensky problem according to whether the inner normal of the boundary surface coincides with the plumb line, that is, whether the boundary surface is an equipotential surface.
+For the sake of convenience, PAGravf4.5 divides the external boundary value problem into the Stokes problem and Molodensky problem according to whether the inner normal line of the boundary surface coincides with the plumb line, that is, whether the boundary surface is an equipotential surface.

 (1) Stokes boundary value problem.
-The boundary value problem whose boundary surface is an equipotential surface, whose boundary value is a linear combination with the disturbing potential and its partial derivatives with respect to coordinates is called the Stokes boundary value problem.
+The boundary value problem whose boundary surface is an equipotential surface, whose boundary value is a linear combination with the disturbing potential and its partial derivatives with respect to coordinates is called as the Stokes boundary value problem.
 The inner normal lines of the boundary surface in the Stokes problem coincide with the plumb lines.

 (2) Molodensky boundary value problem.
-The boundary value problem whose boundary surface is not an equipotential surface, whose boundary value is a linear combination with the disturbing potential and its partial derivatives with respect to coordinates is called the Molodensky boundary value problem.
-The inner normal lines of the boundary surface in the Molodensky problem do not coincide with the plumb lines.
+The boundary value problem whose boundary surface is not an equipotential surface, whose boundary value is a linear combination with the disturbing potential and its partial derivatives with respect to coordinates is called as the Molodensky boundary value problem.
+The inner normal lines of the boundary surface in the Molodensky boundary value problem do not coincide with the plumb lines.

 When the boundary surface is not an equipotential surface, any one of the following three methods can be employed to solve the Molodensky boundary value problem.